sherpalabsio/local_sherpa/README.md

 # rspec starts
 ```

-When an env file changes you have to trust the directory again.
+When an env file changes you have to trust it again.

 Use `sherpa edit`.
 It opens the env file in your default editor then trusts it
 automatically when you close it.